MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-teams-chat.md

 3. In the **Link chat to record type** pane, in **Choose record type**, type the name of the record type you want to use.

-4. (Optional): If you want to display content for new linked chats, toggle **Introduction message** to **Yes**, and then use the existing views functionality to define the fields that will represent context card or create a custom view with up to five fields that you want to include as a context card.
+4. (Optional): If you want to display content for new linked chats, toggle **Introduction message** to **Yes**, and then use the existing views functionality to define the fields that will represent context card or create a customer view in Power Apps.
+You can choose up to five fields you want to include as a context card.

 5. Select **Save**.